Whole Foods Market PESTEL/PESTLE Analysis & Recommendations

 Legal Factors

 This dimension of the PESTEL analysis identifies the effects of laws on business.
-Whole Foods must consider the following legal external factors in its business environment:
+Whole Foods must consider the following legal factors in its business environment:

 1. Environmental protection laws (opportunity)